-E-1 and E-2 visas are available for citizens of countries with which the U.S. maintains particular treaties, including individuals coming to the U.S. to engage in trade or to invest in a business in the U.S. Also includes essential employees, high-level supervisors, executives, or highly skilled workers for certain businesses owned by a citizen of a treaty company.
+E-1 and E-2 visas are available for citizens of countries with which the U.S. maintains particular treaties, including individuals coming to the U.S. to engage in trade or to invest in a business in the U.S. Also included are essential employees, high-level supervisors, executives, or highly skilled workers for certain businesses owned by a citizen of a treaty company.

 The H-1B visa is intended for specialty occupation positions requiring at least a Bachelor’s or foreign equivalent degree in a specific field of study.
-Due to a cap on the number of H-1B visas available for in a given year, U.S. Citizenship & Immigration Services (USCIS) has implemented a lottery system for accepting H-1B visas during the first week of April.
-MacDonald Hoague and Bayless attorneys are experienced in filing H-1B visas for companies of all types and sizes, including large companies, start-ups, and non-profit and research organizations that are not subject to the cap.
-Additionally, we have filed H-1B petitions for a broad range of positions, including IT and engineering, marketing, and teaching positions, among many others.
+Due to a cap on the number of H-1B visas available in a given year, U.S. Citizenship & Immigration Services (USCIS) has implemented a lottery system for accepting H-1B visas during the first week of April.
+MacDonald Hoague and Bayless attorneys are experienced in filing H-1B petitions for companies of all types and sizes, including large companies, start-ups, and non-profit and research organizations that are not subject to the cap.
+Additionally, we have filed H-1B petitions for a broad range of positions, including IT and engineering, consulting, marketing, and teaching positions, among many others.
 MHB attorneys provide hands-on guidance in helping employers to navigate the H-1B process.

 The L-1 visa is available for intracompany transferees of multinational companies, specifically, for individuals who have worked abroad for a parent, affiliate, or subsidiary of a U.S. company for at least one of the last three years as a manager or specialized knowledge employee.
 Employees who will serve as a manager in the U.S. may qualify for an L-1A visa, while individuals with specialized knowledge of the company’s products, services, procedures, etc. may qualify for an L-1B visa.
 MacDonald Hoague and Bayless attorneys assist companies in preparing and filing individual L-1 petitions with USCIS, as well as blanket L-1 applications at a U.S. Consulate or Embassy abroad.
 Additionally, our attorneys are experienced in preparing L-1 applications for new offices in the U.S.